-To create a budget and set alerts in a Cloud Platform project:
+To create a budget and set alerts in a Cloud project:

-In the Cloud Platform Console, go to the Billing page:
+In the Cloud Console, go to the Billing page:

 Define your budget in the Set budget section and then specify the percentages for which you want to receive email alerts in the following Set budget alerts section.

-Click Save to set the budget and enable alerts for your Cloud Platform project.
-If you have multiple Cloud Platform projects, you must individually set budgets and alerts in each project.
+Click Save to set the budget and enable alerts for your Cloud project.
+If you have multiple Cloud projects, you must individually set budgets and alerts in each project.

 Shutting down a project

-You can disable billing and release all the Cloud Platform resources that are being used in your Cloud Platform project by shutting down that project.
+You can disable billing and release all the Google Cloud resources that are being used in your Cloud project by shutting down that project.

-To shut down projects using the Cloud Platform Console:
+To shut down a Cloud project using the Cloud Console:

 Go to the Projects page:

-Select the Cloud Platform project that you want to shut down and then click Delete Project.
+Select the Cloud project that you want to shut down, then click delete.

-For more information about managing your Cloud Platform projects, see the Cloud Platform Console help page about creating, shutting down, and restoring projects.
+For more information about managing your Cloud projects, see Cloud Resource Manager: creating, shutting down, and restoring projects.